 Mr. Stevens knew when he was beaten.
 He did want to play that solo.

 The concert was a great success.
 Chairs had been set up on the lawn in front of the bandstand and they were filled, plus a large crowd stood behind the chairs, and picnickers sat on blankets and listened as well.
-They opened with Copland’s Fanfare for the Common Man.
+The band opened with Copland’s Fanfare for the Common Man.
 Mike got to play the gong.
 The Gould was a great success.
 Mike conducted and, at the end, with a flourish, pointed to each soloist to take a separate bow, saving Mr. Stevens for last and clapping along with the crowd for him.

 The band then took a short intermission.
 Mr. Stevens thanked the crowd and said they’d be back to finish the program in twenty minutes.
 The band set their instruments down and went for drinks and to relax.
 Mr. Stevens looked to find Mike to thank him, but the man had disappeared.